I read an article some time ago about how the government in the UK is planning to help ease loneliness among the

 Many aspects of our daily lives are becoming digital by default.
 This trend has subsequently reduced our opportunities for everyday social contact.

 Social media is supposed to give us the opportunity to connect with other people when we so desire.

 However, what do we have instead?
 People misuse it for utter rubbish and to stroke their egos.

 What Does Loneliness Have to Do with Your Business?

 Good question!
-Well, for one thing, your business in one way or the other deals with humans!
+Well, your business deals with humans!
 You have humans as staff and customers.
-Moreover, whatever affects your staff or customers will eventually impact your business too.
+Whatever affects your staff or customers will eventually affect your business, too.